Chengdu Shuangliu International Airport

 Chengdu Shuangliu International Airport (traditionally as Chengdu Airport) is one of two international airports serving Chengdu, the capital of Sichuan province in Southwestern China, with the other being Chengdu Tianfu International Airport.
-Built in 1938 and expanded eight times since, it is one of the oldest airports in China.
+Its predecessor was Chengdu Shuangguisi Airport (成都双桂寺机场), built in 1938.
+In 1956, the airport was transferred to the Civil Aviation Administration of China and renamed to Chengdu Shuangliu Airport (成都双流机场).
+Since then, the airport has been expanded eight times, making it one of the oldest airports in China.

+Chengdu Shuangliu Airport was officially renamed "Chengdu Shuangliu International Airport" (成都双流国际机场) on November 30, 1995.
+This renaming took place after it was approved as an international port‑of‑entry airport in 1993.

 Located about 16 km southwest of downtown Chengdu to the north of Shuangliu, Chengdu Shuangliu Airport is an important aviation hub for Western China.
 It is one of the two core hubs for Air China, the other being Beijing Capital International Airport.
 The airport is also the principal hub and headquarters for Sichuan Airlines and Chengdu Airlines.
 China Eastern Airlines, China Southern Airlines, Shenzhen Airlines, Lucky Air, and Tibet Airlines also have bases at Chengdu Shuangliu Airport.

 History

 Republican era

 The airport, formerly named Shuangguisi Airport, opened as a military-owned airport in 1938 during the Second Sino-Japanese War, a major theater of World War II.
 At the time, its runway was only large enough for small biplanes.
 It was also where the Republic of China Air Force Polikarpov I-15 fighters of the 5th Pursuit Group were based to defend the Chengdu area against Imperial Japanese bomber raids; this following the Chinese retreat from Wuhan to Chungking (now Chongqing) as the new provisional capital in aftermath of the Battle of Wuhan against the Imperial Japanese onslaught.
 Civilian targets were indiscriminately bombed, and ace fighter pilot of the Chinese Air Force Major Wong Sun-shui, Captain Cen Zeliu and Lieutenant Lin Heng (younger brother of renowned architect and poet Lin Huiyin) flying in their I-15 fighter planes were all killed over Shuangliu air base as a result of battling against the most advanced fighter aircraft of the time; the Mitsubishi A6M "Zero" (Reisen) fighter, in defense of Chengdu on 14 March 1941.

 When the United States was shocked into World War II with the Pearl Harbor attack, the airport became known as "Shwangliu Airfield" as it was later used by the United States Army Air Forces Fourteenth Air Force as part of the China Defensive Campaign (1942–1945).
 It was used as a fighter base by the 33d Fighter Group, which flew P-47 Thunderbolt fighter-bombers from the airport in 1944 to support Chinese ground forces, and also by reconnaissance units that operated camera-equipped P-38 Lightnings that located Japanese forces and provided intelligence to the fighter-bombers.
 The Americans closed their facilities at Shwangliu Airfield at the end of August 1945.